-This article was originally posted by the New Hampshire Union Leader and can be found here.
+This article was originally posted by the Union Leader and can be found here.

 NH Legal Perspective: Proposed Federal Changes Would Remove Obstacles for Substance Abuse Care